 Interview tips for Weaknesses

-Failure and weaknesses are human – we all failed in the past and we all have our weaknesses one of the most common interview question asked in the interview is Describe your weaknesses please’ or ‘what are your weaknesses?
+Failure and weaknesses are human ? we all failed in the past and we all have our weaknesses one of the most common interview question asked in the interview is Describe your weaknesses please? or ?what are your weaknesses?
 Potential employers want to know if you have a reasonably balanced opinion of yourself.

 There is common belief that tells that you should never expose a weakness of yours if you want to pass an interview.
 This question is in fact a key interview question and there is no agenda behind it.
-When the interviewer asks ‘can you describe your weaknesses?’, they mean exactly that.
+When the interviewer asks ?can you describe your weaknesses??, they mean exactly that.

-1. When describing a weakness of yours the first thing to do is imagine your self in a work environment.
+Interview tips for Weaknesses1.
+When describing a weakness of yours the first thing to do is imagine your self in a work environment.
 There is no point in bringing up weaknesses that are exposed when socializing with friends or at home; these environments are irrelevant to the work one and the interviewer has no interest in them.

 2. You probably know much better then anyone around you what are your weaknesses and what are your biggest challenges.